Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It's always hot in the sky close to the sun.

-You've got to get up and stretch your legs
+You've got to like get up and stretch your leg.

 But you also feel like a bit of a loser